 Tricia "Figgy" Atkinson opened Figure 8 Ink Studios, Art School & Private Tattoo Studio, in 2015 with a dream to bring her passion and knowledge in the Arts to her community.
-Tricia was born and raised in downtown Fredericksburg, VA and comes from a long line of teachers in this area.
-Tricia graduated 8th in her class at James Monroe High School and then went on to earn her Undergraduate degree and State Art Instructors license in Studio Art from the University of Mary Washington.
-After graduating she was hired by Spotsylvania County Schools and taught Art 1-4 at Massaponax High School from 2008-2016, running a busy schedule of dynamic modern lessons in a variety of media, as well as sponsoring the National Art Honor Society and earning many awards on county, state, and national level Art competitions with her students.
+Tricia was born and raised in downtown Fredericksburg, VA and comes from a long line of educators in this area.
+Tricia graduated 8th in her class at James Monroe High School and then went on to earn her Undergraduate degree and State Art Instructors license in Studio Art from the University of Mary Washington, Magna Cum Laude.
+After graduating she was hired by Spotsylvania County Schools and taught Art 1-4 at Massaponax High School from 2008-2016, running a busy schedule of dynamic modern lessons in a variety of media, as well as sponsoring the National Art Honor Society, Art Club, and earning many awards on county, state, and national level Art competitions with her students, including countless gold and silver Scholastic Keys, one of the most prestigious high school art competitions in the country.
 The Art Department at Massaponax was voted Best in Virginia 2015 by Virginia Living Magazine, and many of her students have gone on to art schools and successful careers across the country.

-Retiring from public school in 2016, Tricia now has turned her talents in the Art education field to running a full curriculum of art classes in a variety of media at Figure 8 Ink, along with other instructors, including Advanced Art, Intro to Art, Sewing Collage, Mixed Media Painting and Pottery: Wheel Throwing, to name a few.
-She continues to lead community art shows, paint party events, volunteer activities, and annual international art education trips.
-She was featured artist at Fredericksburg's Annual Via Colori chalk art festival 2016, a judge in the annual Zombie Walk event 2016, and a vendor at the Art Attack and Earth Day Festivals.
+Retiring from public school in June 2016, Tricia now has turned her talents in the Art education field to running a full curriculum of art classes in a variety of media at Figure 8 Ink.
+She has designed and built a beautiful classroom in her new building that is the culmination of over a decade of teaching, including the last 5 years teaching privately at her first Studio location.
+There are avenues and materials to explore for most projects that can be imagined.
+She continues to lead community art shows, paint party events, private art parties, volunteer activities, and annual international art education trips.
+She was the featured artist at Fredericksburg's Annual Via Colori chalk art festival in 2016, a judge in the annual Zombie Walk event 2016, and a vendor at the Art Attack and Earth Day Festivals for many years.